-- costs associated with materials, labour, equipment, insurance, regulatory approvals and professional fees related to internal building works, building, fire and other code compliance upgrades linked to the development of office space; - 2. expansion/additions for office, retrofitting space for office (upper and ground floors); - 3. interior structural works and upgrades (including electrical, mechanical, HVAC and other building systems); and, - 4. any other costs identified by the Town.
+- 1. Costs associated with materials, labour, equipment, insurance, regulatory approvals and professional fees related to internal building works, building, fire and other code compliance upgrades linked to the development of office space; - 2.
+Expansion/additions for office, retrofitting space for office (upper and ground floors); - 3.
+Interior structural works and upgrades (including electrical, mechanical, HVAC and other building systems); and, - 4.
+Any other costs identified by the City.

-4.4.3 Additional provisions
+4.4.3 Additional Provisions

-Additional provisions regarding this program are set out in Appendix A - Schedule of Program Details.
+Additional provisions regarding this program are set out below.